nagasella/esa/README.md

 }
 ```

-This will give us some performance boost compared to the all-Thumb implementation.
-The same principle can be applied to table updaters, cached queries and cached apply objects.
+This will give some important performance boost compared to the all-Thumb implementation.
+The same principle can be applied to the `where` and `apply` functions of queries and apply objects, and it can also be combined with [putting components in IWRAM](#boosting-components-access-performance) to get even more performance advantages.